 - Read and understand each question before choosing the best answer.

 - Since this is a review, answers and rationales are shown after you click on the "Check" button.

 - There is no time limit, answer the questions at your own pace.

 - Once all questions are answered, you'll be prompted to click the "Quiz Summary" button where you'll be shown the questions you've answered or placed under "Review".
 Click on the "Finish Quiz" button to show your rating.

 - After the quiz, please make sure to read the questions and rationales again by click on the "View Questions" button.

 - Comment us your thoughts, scores, ratings, and questions about the quiz in the comments section below!

 Psychiatric Assessment and Fundamentals of Mental Health and Psychiatric Nursing NCLEX Quiz: 50 Questions

-A special set of quiz covering questions about mental health examination, psychiatric assessment, and fundamentals of mental health nursing.
+A special set of quizzes covering questions about mental health examination, psychiatric assessment, and fundamentals of mental health nursing.

 0 of 50 Questions completed